 I may or may not have a problem with our ice maker.
-We don’t get along terribly well and he’s often jamming on me.
-This is totally his fault and not mine.
+We don’t get along terribly well and it’s often jamming on me.
+This is totally the machine’s fault and not mine.

-Because of said jamming, I had a boat load of ice to get rid of ….
-But wait.
-Toddler activity?
+Because of said jamming, I had a boat load of ice to get rid of, unless I could turn it into an easy indoor toddler activity?
 Could I find a way to make this into a legit activity so I can blow this jamming incident off as something I meant to do?!
-YES PLEASE ICE BIN TRANSFER!

 - Ice and lots of it**